Golden hour photography = magic hour photography

 I love golden hour photography before sunset, because the truth is that it is a very rare thing for me to be out and about in the hour before sunrise.
 If I still lived in South Africa, no problem.
 But I live in the northern hemisphere and I really don’t like being cold first thing in the morning.
 So, when I think of the golden hour, I generally think of the end of the day.

 The big advantage of living further away from the equator is looooong sunsets.
-Whilst Africa offers a spectacular showdown at the end of most days, it is over in the blink of an eye in comparison to the UK.
+Whilst Africa offers a spectacular showdown at the end of most days, it’s over in the blink of an eye in comparison to the UK.
 Here it takes hours for the sun to slowly slip below the horizon.
-All the while the colours are changing and offering up a huge scope of opportunities for gorgeous images.
+All the while the colors change and offer up a huge scope of opportunities for gorgeous images.

 Additionally, here in the UK the light is quite often just smudgy.
 Well, that’s how I think of it.
 The light is often grey, pale and not particularly interesting, especially in winter.
 Except for in the golden hour.
 On the plus side, the smudgy light is kind on wrinkles in photographs, because when it’s overcast it is like having a great big softbox in the sky to diffuse the harsh, direct light of the sun.

 Even though a spectacular sunset may be a rarer feature in the UK, the light at the end of the day is nevertheless consistently better than at any other time of day.
 Just as it is all over the world.
-To avoid confusion, take it as read that what I talk about light quality at the end of the day I am also referring to early morning light.
+To avoid confusion, take it as read that when I talk about light quality at the end of the day, I’m also referring to early morning light.